ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/server-monitoring-agents-ubuntu-install.md

 ```
 $ sudo apt-get install li-metrics-agent
 ```
 Run the configuration tool.
 You will be asked to give the agent a name and your server metrics token.
-The name is used for identification in the Load Impact application, so it is recommended to choose a short readable name.
+The name is used for identification in the LoadImpact application, so it is recommended to choose a short readable name.
 The name and token will be written to the config file.
 You can read about advanced configuration of [Nagios and custom metrics plugins here]({{ site.baseurl }}/3.0/monitoring-agents/configuring-custom-monitoring-agent-metrics/).
 ```
 $ sudo li-metrics-agent-config
 ```
 Output like li_metrics_agent start/running, process XXXX means that the agent has properly installed as a service and started correctly.
 It will be automatically restarted after a crash or server reboot.

-You can also click the "Check installation" button on the monitoring tab within Load Impact.
+You can also click the "Check installation" button on the monitoring tab within LoadImpact.
 If a new entry appears in the list then the agent has been successfully installed.